Schiff faces mounting GOP calls for resignation over collusion claims

 A Pelosi aide said Schiff was being attacked because he's done "an outstanding job."

 "Democrats aren't going to be intimidated by the White House or Congressional Republicans," spokeswoman Ashley Etienne said.
-"We're not going to be distracted from securing the release of the full Mueller report and the underlying evidence, and we will continue to pursue legitimate oversight because that's what the Constitution requires.
+"We're not going to be distracted from securing the release of the full Mueller report and the underlying evidence, and we will continue to pursue legitimate oversight because that's what the Constitution requires."

 CLICK HERE TO GET THE FOX NEWS APP